FeLiNa22/Hidden-In-Plain-Sight/README.md

 Our program is able to encode files of literally any data type, because we encode the data into the image at a bit level rather than through grouping data such as words.

-An example is provided in the repository './test/out/shakespeare.bmp'.
+An example is provided 'example/shakespeare.bmp'.
 ![shakespeare.bmp](https://github.com/FeLiNa22/steganography/blob/main/example/shakespeare.bmp)

 This image has been encoded with the entire works of Shakespeare (in the form of a .txt file) and all the data is encrypted using the password 'romeo'.